-Despite weakening macroeconomic conditions, the company's BBB credit rating and 'stable outlook' have been reaffirmed by Standard & Poor's in its most recent report.
-This reiterates the Group's strong governance, resilience of its diversified business model, proactive and speedy approach to tackling the COVID 19 crisis, healthy liquidity position and continued prudent financial management.
+Despite challenging macroeconomic conditions, the Group's BBB credit rating and 'stable outlook' were reaffirmed by Standard & Poor's and Fitch Ratings in Q4 2021.
+This reiterates Majid Al Futtaim's strong governance, resilience of its diversified business model, proactive approach to tackling the COVID-19 crisis, a healthy liquidity position and continued prudent financial management.